 5. Add Overage

-Because you're working with a handmade material that has lead times to make, it's important to order more than enough material to finish your project (all while keeping some material for attic stock).
+Because you're working with a handmade material that has lead times to make, it's important to order more than enough material to finish your project (while keeping some material for attic stock).

-In the event that you need additional tile, you have 30 days from receipt to request an Add-On, and orders under 25 Square Feet incur a small batch fee.
-Standard lead times and color matching should also be considered.
+In the event that you need additional tile, you have 30 days from receipt to request an Add-On Order, and orders under 25 square feet incur a small batch fee.
+Standard lead times should also be considered unless you opted into our Installation Protection warranty for your original order.
 Keep in mind that we can't ever guarantee an exact color match between orders, even with a control sample.

-In our kitchen example above we would take 18.75 total Square Feet + 15% = 21.56 Square Feet.
-We can't make .56 of a Square Foot, so instead, we would suggest you round up to the nearest Square Foot—22 Square Feet.
+In our kitchen example above we would take 28.08 total Square Feet + 15% = 32.29 Square Feet.
+We can't make .29 of a Square Foot, so instead, we would suggest you round up to the nearest Square Foot—33 Square Feet.

 Calculating Trim

 Like your samples, the edges of our tiles will not be finished.
 If the edges of your tile will be exposed in your space we can finish them for you.
-Typically the trim options we offer are a glazed edge finish or a bullnose edge finish.
-Learn more about trim here.
+We offer many trim options from classic bullnose to elaborate architectural moldings.
+Learn more about our trim here.

 Don't forget to add some overage to your trim quantities as well.
-We think starting with at least 15% overage is always a good idea.
+We recommend 15% overage.

 Math Conversion Cheat Sheet